Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ## TypeScript module and namespace

-TypeScript supports ES module syntax <https://www.typescriptlang.org/docs/handbook/modules.html>, which can be kept as ES6, or transpiled to other formats, including CommonJS/Node.js, AMD/RequireJS, UMD/UmdJS, or System/SystemJS, acording to the specified transpiler option in tsconfig.json:
+TypeScript supports ES module syntax <https://www.typescriptlang.org/docs/handbook/modules.html>, which can be kept as ES6, or transpiled to other formats, including CommonJS/Node.js, AMD/RequireJS, UMD/UmdJS, or System/SystemJS, according to the specified transpiler option in tsconfig.json:

 ```js
 {